200% Wolf: Production

-The sequel to 100% Wolf was announced following the original film's success, with director Alexs Stadermann returning to helm the project.
+An Australian-Spanish co-production, the sequel to 100% Wolf was announced following the original film's success, with director Alexs Stadermann returning to helm the project.
 Screenwriter Fin Edquist developed the screenplay based on Jayne Lyons' book series, while Akmal Saleh and other returning cast members reprised their roles.
 The film was produced by Alpha Studios in Sydney, Australia, and introduces several new characters, including a mischievous moon sprite that adds a cosmic twist to the plot.

 Release

 200% Wolf was first released in New Zealand on July 4, 2024.
 It was later released to Australian cinemas on August 8, 2024.
-It had an limited release in the United States on August 23, by Viva Pictures.
+It had a limited release in the United States on August 23, by Viva Pictures.
 It was also released in the United Kingdom on September 20, by Signature Entertainment.
 The film was showcased at the Sydney Film Festival, receiving praise for its dynamic animation and comedic elements.
+It was released theatrically in Spain on 5 December 2025.

 Reception

 200% Wolf received positive response from critics.
 The film was commended for its humor, vibrant animation, and engaging storyline.
 Critics also appreciated its themes of self-acceptance and the balance between cosmic forces.